paulovn/ml-vm-notebook/README.md

  * Furthermore, the notebook server is configured to browse the files in the `vmfiles/IPNB` subdirectory, so to add notebooks place them in that subdirectory.
 A few example mini-notebooks are already provided there.
- * Finally, the `vmfiles/hive` subdirectory is the place configured in Spark SQL for its metastore & tables (so it should survive to changes in the VM).

 The Jupyter notebook server starts automatically.
 It can be managed (start/stop/restart) in a VM console session (see below) via: